 Often, a series of seemingly innocuous events (like purchasing large quantities of pseudoephedrine or certain farm chemicals), when taken together, can provide the probable cause needed for a search warrant.
 Any evidence seized pursuant to this warrant can then be used to support subsequent drug charges.

 Marijuana possession (without a prescription and without the intent to sell) is usually a first-degree misdemeanor, punishable by a 1-year jail sentence and a fine of up to $1,000.

 Other drug crimes can range from a third-degree felony, punishable by up to 5 years in prison, to a first-degree felony, punishable by up to 30 years in prison.

 Third-degree felony drug crimes usually involve possession or possession of a relatively small amount with the intent to sell.
 Individuals caught with less than 28 grams (or around one ounce) of cocaine, less than 10 grams of MDMA or ecstasy, less than 1 gram of LSD, or up to 4 grams of heroin or other opiates may be subject to third-degree felony charges.

-Meanwhile, those with more than 25 pounds of non-medical marijuana or more than the third-degree felony limits of other controlled substances may be charged with a first-degree felony.
-In the vast majority of cases, possession of this amount of drugs indicates an intent to sell and can be prosecuted as such.
+Meanwhile, those with more than 25 pounds of non-medical marijuana or more than the third-degree felony limits of other controlled substances may be charged with a first-degree felony, trafficking in controlled substance.
+Each trafficking in controlled substance charge carries a minimum mandatory prison sentence, ranging from 3 to 25 years in prison.

 In order to prove a defendant guilty of a crime involving a controlled substance, prosecutors must establish three factors beyond a reasonable doubt: